lammpstutorials/lammpstutorials.github.io/docs/inputs/README.md

 - LAMMPS data files
 - input files
-- python script for analysing data and plotting figure
+- Python script for analysing data
+- Python script for generating the figures of [lammps tutorials](https://lammpstutorials.github.io/)
+- bash script for creating the Gif